Adalgiso Ferraris: Early life

-Ferraris was born in Novara, Piedmont, Italy.
+Ferraris was born on 16 February 1890 in Novara, Piedmont, Italy.
 He went on to study at the Regia Accademia Filarmonica in Bologna, and studied piano and music composition with Manfredi and Crescentino.

 Russian experience

-In 1910 Ferraris travelled to Russia to study with Tchevnioroshy in St. Petersburg.
-Here he supported his studies playing during the capital's last years of the "belle Epoque" nightlife.
+In 1910, Ferraris travelled to Russia to study with Tchevnioroshy in St. Petersburg.
+Here, he supported his studies by playing during the capital's last years of the "belle Epoque" nightlife.

 He developed his skills particularly in the piccolo concerto and especially in Tzigane music.
-In 1912 he became pianist in an orchestra which also played at Tsarskoye Selo.
+In 1912, he becamea pianist in an orchestra which also played at Tsarskoye Selo.